 She is board certified in audiology and is a fellow of the American Academy of Audiology and committee member of the American Board of Audiology.

 Dr. Phillips has experience developing early hearing detection programs for newborn infants in various hospitals throughout the state of Texas.
 Her work then took her to Southern California, where she collaborated with a neurotologist, taking over the practice of Dr. William House, a renowned otolaryngologist who developed the first cochlear implant.
 She has participated in various research studies within the field of audiology, including cochlear implants, tinnitus devices, and a fully implantable hearing system.
-Dr. Phillips is particularly interested in tinnitus and sound sensitivity, and has been providing therapy options to patients for the past sixteen years.
+Dr. Phillips is particularly interested in tinnitus and sound sensitivity, and has been providing therapy options to patients for the past nineteen years.
 Dr. Phillips has also served on the board for the Colorado Academy of Audiology.

 Dr. Phillips is married to her husband, a strength and conditioning coach with Colorado State University.
 They currently reside in Fort Collins with their two children.